 One generally accessible campsite (#7) has a firm surface and accessible table.
 The tent site is 10’x10’ and allows stakes.
 Assistance may be required with fire rings or minor slope problems The restroom toilet permits front transfers and is generally accessible.
 Showers are usable but assistance may be required with reach to controls.
 The route from the campsite to the restrooms is paved and generally accessible.

-North/Loop Trail Accessible Routes This over 1/2 mile long out and back trail begins at the main parking area near the amphitheater and ends at a seating area located near the junction of the North Trail and the Loop Trail.
-The trail includes a trestle bridge crossing Else Creek, views of the historic farm house and a hike through a forested environment.
+The North Trail features an accessible segment for 0.6 mile.
+The accessible segment begins at the main parking area near the amphitheater and ends at a seating area located near the junction of the North Trail and the Loop Trail.
+The accessible segment includes a trestle bridge crossing over Else Creek, views of the Historic Farmhouse, and a hike through a mixed hardwood forest.

-Bedrock Mortar and Petroglyphs.
-Visitors view the mortars and petroglyphs from an accessible wood observation deck a few feet above the rocks.
+Bedrock Mortar and Petroglyphs: Visitors may view the mortars and petroglyphs from an accessible wood observation deck a few feet above the rocks.